Just like yoga, saying No is a practice unto itself

 Personally, I’m an introvert and if I have a busy teaching day, I need time to rejuvenate.
 Going to a massive party is not going to happen; a cup of coffee with a close friend may.

 To change your relationship to the word No, explore the following practices in self-awareness.

 Learn to Slow Down

+As I learned when I attended one of the first Breath and Bliss Immersions, spending two full days lying around on a Coregeous® Ball breathing does wonders for the nervous system.
 At the time I attended this immersion, my parasympathetic nervous system needed so much love.
 I had no idea.

 I felt more at peace.
 My anxiety decreased, which I didn’t realize that i even needed.
 My sleep was deeper and I woke more restful.

 The following practice can help you slow down enough to feel how you’re really feeling, and make wise decisions for yourself.

 Materials: a Coregeous® Ball with straw that comes with it or 2-3 cocktail/coffee stirrer straws.

 Breath: take 10-20 breaths through the straws in each position.

 Focus on using the breath to flatten the Coregeous® Ball, bringing awareness into the muscles of that region.